dpaleka/consistency-forecasting/README.md

 ```
 src/data
 ├── fq
-│  ├── real             # ForecastingQuestions made from scraped Manifold and Metaculus questions.
+│  ├── real             # ForecastingQuestions (FQs) made from scraped Manifold and Metaculus questions.
 Formatting validated upon commit.
-│  └── synthetic        # ForecastingQuestions made from synthetic data.
+│  └── synthetic        # ForecastingQuestions (FQs) made from synthetic data.
 Formatting validated upon commit.
 ├── feedback            # Feedback data on real and synhetic questions.
 TODO Validate upon commit.
 ├── tuples              # Consistency checks, consisting of named dicts of ForecastingQuestions.
 Formatting validated upon commit.
 │   |- scraped           # From FQs scraped from Manifold and Metaculus.
 │   |- newsapi           # From news-generated synthetic FQs.
 │   |- 2028              # From synthetic FQs resolving in 2028.
-├── other               # All other data, e.g. raw scrapes, or intermediate steps for synthetic questions.
+├── other               # All other non-final data, e.g. raw scrapes, or intermediate steps for synthetic questions.
 Not validated.
-TODO move some stuff out of here to somewhere where it makes sense.
 ├── check_tuple_logs    # Where forecasting of the already instantiated consistency checks + violation is logged.
 In .gitignore, do not commit.
 ├── forecasts           # Where forecast results on tuples are saved.
 Not validated.
 Commit only full-fledged experimental results.
 ├── verification        # Logging question verification.
 In .gitignore, do not commit.
 └── test                # Where tests write data.
 In .gitignore, do not commit.
 ```

-This schema is not final.
-In particular:
-- We might add other directories, e.g. for forecasts, later.
-- If we figure out a need for some data to be committed, we can remove the corresponding .gitignore entry.

-TODO we need to fix this schema, too many things are in `data/other`.

 The script that validates the data is [`hooks/validate_jsonls.py`](hooks/validate_jsonls.py).
 The pre-commit hooks runs this on everything that is changed in the commit.
 To validate all data without running pre-commit, execute the following command: